- PHP Basics

 <?php $conn = mysqli_connect("localhost", "root", "", "codescracker"); if(!mysqli_connect_errno()) { $sql = "SELECT * FROM customer"; if($result = mysqli_query($conn, $sql)) { while($row = mysqli_fetch_row($result)) { echo "Name: ", $row[1]; echo "<BR>"; echo "Age: ", $row[2]; echo "<HR>"; } mysqli_free_result($result); } } mysqli_close($conn); ?>

-Note - The mysqli_query() is used to perform query on the MySQL database, in procedural style.
+Note: The mysqli_query() function is used to perform queries on the MySQL database in procedural style.

-Note - The mysqli_free_result() is used to free the stored result, in procedural style.
+Note: The mysqli_free_result() function is used to free the stored result in procedural style.

-You can also wrap the output into an HTML table, to display the data, looks impressive and more readable.
-Let me create another PHP MySQLi script to fetch data using any fetching function say fetch_array(), to display the data in the form of table, this time:
+You can also wrap the output into an HTML table to display the data, which looks impressive and is more readable.
+Let me create another PHP mysqli script to fetch data using any fetching function, say fetch_array(), to display the data in the form of a table, this time:

 <?php $driver = new mysqli_driver(); $driver -> report_mode = MYSQLI_REPORT_OFF; $server = "localhost"; $user = "root"; $pass = ""; $db = "codescracker"; $conn = @new mysqli($server, $user, $pass, $db); if($conn -> connect_errno) { echo "Connection to the database failed!<BR>"; echo "Reason: ", $conn -> connect_error; exit(); } $sql = "SELECT name, email FROM customer"; $result = $conn -> query($sql); if($result) { echo "<TABLE>"; echo "<TR>"; echo "<TH>Name</TH>"; echo "<TH>Email</TH>"; echo "</TR>"; while($row = $result -> fetch_array()) { echo "<TR>"; echo "<TD>$row[0]</TD>"; echo "<TD>$row[1]</TD>"; echo "</TR>"; } echo "</TABLE>"; $result -> free_result(); } else { echo "Something went wrong!<BR>"; echo "Error Description: ", $conn -> error; } $conn -> close(); ?>